 I was able to move to Dubai because a new job opportunity opened up within the company.
-Although part of the same company, I still had to ensure that my CV was up to date, apply through the official company channels and complete a series of interviews.
+Although part of the same company, I still had to ensure that my CV was up to date, apply through the official company channels, and complete a series of interviews.

 Getting a job in Dubai is not as easy as you might think, but not impossible either.
-Companies invest a substantial amount of money in the hiring process, that includes visa costs, flights, medical insurance, and housing benefits.
+Companies invest a substantial amount of money in the hiring process, which includes visa costs, flights, medical insurance, and housing benefits.

 Before applying for a job in Dubai, make sure that you are prepared for the recruitment process and make sure that you really want to relocate there.
-Also its really important to make sure that you have all of your college/university documents attested as these are normally required for visa processing for certain level jobs, and have enough money to survive until you get your first pay-check.
+Also, it’s really important to make sure that you have all of your college/university documents attested as these are normally required for visa processing for certain level jobs, and have enough money to survive until you get your first pay-check.

 2. Learn some Arabic words

 This is more for politeness than an actual need to learn Arabic as the most widely spoken language is English.
-Most people that you will encounter in Dubai will be from around the world, including India, the Philippines, and Europe, however, you will meet other Arabic nationals from Lebanon, Egypt & Syria and having a few Arabic words handy will go a long way.
+Most people that you will encounter in Dubai will be from around the world, including India, the Philippines, and Europe, however, you will meet other Arabic nationals from Lebanon, Egypt & Syria, and having a few Arabic words handy will go a long way.